“The stock market is nothing more than a ponzi scheme”

 Empirically, real returns have been ~10%.
 Not the 12% that one would assume from a 6% earnings yield, 3% GDP growth rate, and 3% inflation.
 The correlation between actual returns, and the above 3 factors, is explored in greater detail in a subsequent article.

 What’s truly interesting is to consider what this portends for the future.
 American GDP growth has certainly slowed dramatically in recent times, as compared to the 20th century.
 But then again, real GDP growth in countries like China and India are significantly higher, bringing the global GDP growth rate to a vigorous ~3%.
 This bodes well for international and multinational corporations, but not so much for companies that operate primarily in America.

 The far bigger variable does seem to be the PE Ratio.
 Historically, the American stock market has averaged a PE ratio of ~16.
 If you look at foreign funds, such as the emerging markets index, this continues to be the case today.
-However, the current S&P 500 PE ratio stands at an inflated 24. (note: this was written in mid 2018, and it has since fallen significantly, as a result of falling stock prices.
-Make of that what you will)
+However, the current S&P 500 PE ratio stands at an inflated 24.

 Does this mean that we are past due for a major market correction?
 Or that 24 is the new normal in the 21st century?
 Or perhaps we are destined to plateau out at far higher PE ratios, such as 40?
 These questions are impossible to answer, since they are inherently speculative.
 Hence why my advice is always to Buy-and-Hold your investments, regardless of what the talking heads on CNBC might be saying on any given day.